What is a Business Trust?

 In America many professionals — including most lawyers — have little or no understanding of them.
 None of the leading casebooks on business organizations or business associations cover the business trust.
-Law school curriculum is focused entirely on trusts and estates for wealth transfer.
+Law school curriculum is focused entirely on personal trusts and estates for wealth transfer.
 There are few references to a trust structure for operating a business.
 Furthermore, none of them advocate any form of asset privacy strategy.

 Like the other kinds of trusts described on this site, business trusts have a long history.
 In our litigious and open internet society, they are becoming an increasingly popular way for successful investors to operate with superior privacy.

 Federal and state authorities retain the power to tax the income of any business in your chosen domicile.
 However, with a Business Trust you have great flexibility in how you are classified.
 You can be taxed as – an individual, partnership, or corporation.

 And unlike other trusts described on this site, a Business Trust can file Chapter 7 and 11 of the Bankruptcy Code

 Establishing your Business Trust is less costly and easier than a corporation or LLC.
-Over the years, it also requires less paperwork, zero state fees, has fewer legal requirements, allows you greater flexibility, and offers excellent tax options.
+Over the years it requires less paperwork, zero state fees and fewer legal requirements.
+It gives you greater flexibility and offers excellent tax options.

 Corporations and LLCs are paperwork-intensive, and can take weeks to fully set up.
 Naming conflicts do occur.
 With these organizational models, you incur ongoing fees, filings and disclosures with the secretary of state in whatever state(s) you do business.
 Over ten years these mandatory obligations can easily cost you $15,000 in expenses.
 And these hard costs exclude the value of your personal time.